HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 The last year has seen a continuation of the growth of HTTPS on websites.
 Securing the transport layer is a basic part of web security–unless you can be confident the resources downloads for this website have not been altered in transit, and that you are transporting data to and from the website you think you are, any certainties about the website security are basically rendered null and void.

-Moving our web traffic to HTTPS, and eventually [marking HTTP as non-secure](https://www.chromium.org/Home/chromium-security/marking-http-as-non-secure) is being driven by web browsers onyl allowing [powerful new features to the secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts/features_restricted_to_secure_contexts) (the carrot)while also increasing warnings dhoen to users when unencrypted connections are used (the sitck), whiles at the same time.
+Moving our web traffic to HTTPS, and eventually [marking HTTP as non-secure](https://www.chromium.org/Home/chromium-security/marking-http-as-non-secure) is being driven by web browsers only allowing [powerful new features to the secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts/features_restricted_to_secure_contexts) (the carrot)while also increasing warnings dhoen to users when unencrypted connections are used (the stick), whiles at the same time.

 The effort is paying off hugely and we are now seeing 87.70% of requests on desktop and 86.90% of requests on mobile being served over HTTPS.